Sunday, October 13, 2013

 Is it the right time to push for change?

 When people ask me...
-Why are you advocating for international LGBT human rights...when we have many fights here in the U.S. like marriage equality, the dissolving of voting rights act protections, discrimination and trans inclusion, the right for LGBT parents to adopt through government systems?
+Why are you advocating for international Queer and Trans human rights...when we have many fights here in the U.S. like marriage equality, the dissolving of voting rights act protections, discrimination and trans inclusion, the right for LGBTIQ+ parents to adopt through government systems?
 It is not the right time for this discussion."

 Personally, I work toward these ends because I can and many others can't for fear of violent retribution.
 I make a choice to care about a discrimination that seems so overwhelming and impervious to change.
-I have always believed in the power of peaceful social movements which put the needs of the whole above the needs of the one.
-Maybe we are not global yet but I believe we will be someday so until then my message may help to build a foundation for future action.
+I have always believed in the power of social movements that push for equality.
+I believe that my message may help to build a foundation for future action.

-Is it the right time to push for change?
-We may never know; but in my view...it is always the right time to teach appreciation for diversity and to stand by a human ethic of equality and justice.
+Is it the right time to push for change...to demand human rights?
+We may never know.
+In my view...it is always the right time to teach appreciation for diversity and to stand by a human ethic of equality and justice.

 (Written on the day of the 50th Anniversary of the March on Washington.)